3 tips for retaining your superstar employees

 TIP#6: Sometimes there’s no stopping them

 Armed with this knowledge your superstars can find options, pathways, projects (and more) to gain the skills to tackle our future challenges.
-Not only increasing engagement, but reducing attrition, hiring costs, and building a culture that benefits us all.
+This not only increases engagement, but reduces attrition, hiring costs, and builds a culture that benefits us all.
+Employee retention is key!

 This blog was put together by collaborating with the wonderful Samantha Bowen the Managing Director @ Acorn Network.